azieren/DevEv-BackEnd/README.md

 3. Other

 - `calibration.py`: Used for generating camera parameters for calibration
+- `merge_attention.py`: Used for merging head/wrists position from one file and attention from another file
 - `main_eval.py`: Used for evaluating error between 2 set of files containing data on the same sessions
 - `make_dataset_bodypose`: Used for training the headpose model (see [here](HeadPose/README.md))